ArghyadipBiswas/DL-UL/README.md

 # DL-UL.sh
-this script downloads files or folders using aria2 and uploads to cloud using rclone This tool can upload files tocloud and telegram from links.
+this script downloads files or folders using aria2 and uploads to cloud using rclone.

+This tool can upload files tocloud and telegram from links.

 Setup tutorial